pheonix99/TomeOfTheFirebird/Readme.md

 ## Content Modifications
 ---
 Not-so-little changes I've made to base game things.
 These all default to off.
+These have nothing to do with the tabletop game - my changes to Owlcat Original Content.

 ### Dawn Of Dragons Custom Reward
 ---